StrongMonkey/dolly/README.md

 dolly
 ========

-A CLI tool to convert Riofile(docker-compose) into kubernetes manifest and helm chart
+A CLI tool to convert Dollyfile(docker-compose) into kubernetes manifest and helm chart

 ## Installing